African Peanut Sweet Potato Stew

 Cook Time 1 hour 1 minute

-Peanuts and sweet potatoes are classic and filling ingredients frequently combined in delicious West African meals, just like our Baked African Sweet Potato Chicken.
-Adding them into a delicious Soup Recipe makes a wonderfully warming and comforting meal.
+Peanuts and sweet potatoes are classic and filling ingredients frequently combined in delicious West African meals.
+Just like our Baked African Sweet Potato Chicken recipe.
+Adding them to a delicious Soup Recipe makes a wonderfully warming and comforting meal.

 Yield 10 Servings